 - new viewing platform and safety fencing

-- landscaping, pathways and tree planting that will improve the visual amenity of the site
+- landscaping, pathways and tree planting to improve the visual amenity of the site

-- new drainage works that will help protect Wattamolla lagoon.
+- new drainage works to help protect Wattamolla lagoon.

 These works provide a safer, more accessible and improved visitor experience.
 The picnic area and lower loop carpark has reopened to visitors as most of these works are now complete.
 In January, contractors will be back on site to complete the final minor works to the picnic area.